 The practice of prescribing inhaled antibiotics for many years, used to suppress chronic infection in people with CF, is widespread.
 The most commonly used drugs at present are tobramycin, colistin, aztreonam lysine and, recently levofloxacin.
 Others are being developed: amikacin, ciprofloxacin, and combined fosfomycin-tobramycin.

-A recent CDSR (Smith S, 2018) evaluated the effects of long-term inhaled antibiotic therapy in people with cystic fibrosis on clinical outcomes (lung function, frequency of exacerbations and nutrition), quality of life and adverse events (including drug sensitivity reactions and survival).
-The authors concluded that inhaled anti-pseudomonal antibiotic treatment probably improves lung function and reduces exacerbation rate, but pooled estimates of the level of benefit were very limited.
-The best evidence is for inhaled tobramycin.
+A recent CDSR (Smith S, 2022) evaluated the effects of long-term inhaled antibiotic therapy in people with cystic fibrosis on clinical outcomes (lung function, frequency of exacerbations and nutrition), quality of life and adverse events (including drug sensitivity reactions and survival).
+The authors concluded that long-term treatment with inhaled anti-pseudomonal antibiotics probably improves lung function and reduces exacerbation rates, but pooled estimates of the level of benefit were very limited.
+The best evidence available is for inhaled tobramycin.
 More evidence from trials measuring similar outcomes in the same way is needed to determine a better measure of benefit.
 Longer-term trials are needed to look at the effect of inhaled antibiotics on quality of life, survival and nutritional outcomes.

 Another CDSR assessed the effectiveness, safety, burden of care and adherence to nebulised therapy using the different nebuliser devices available (Daniels T, 2013).
 The review conclude that clinicians should be aware of the variability in the performance of different nebuliser systems.
 Technologies such as adaptive aerosol delivery and vibrating mesh technology have advantages over the conventional systems in terms of treatment time, deposition as a percentage of priming dose, patient preference and adherence.
 There is a need for long-term RCTs of these technologies to determine patient-focused outcomes (such as quality of life and burden of care), safe and effective dosing levels of medications and clinical outcomes (such as hospitalizations and need for antibiotics) and an economic evaluation of their use.